Missing a deadline can be nerve-wracking, but tax extensions are nothing to worry about.

 You want to make more retirement contributions

 Depending on your type of retirement account, filing for an extension could let you contribute more into it.
 If you have a Solo/Self-Directed 401(k), a 401(k) through the business you own, or a Simplified Employee Pension (SEP), you could make contributions until you file your return.
 But with plans like a traditional IRA, the deadline to contribute is Tax Day.

 Your tax advisor doesn’t have enough time

-Every business should have a tax advisor to file their tax return for them.
-It’s time-consuming and easy to mess up — which could cost you in penalties.
+Every business should have a tax advisor to file their return for them.
+It’s time-consuming and easy to mess up, which could cost you in penalties.
 But your tax advisor probably works with a lot of clients, and they often can’t get all their returns in by the deadline.
 It’s better to get the extension and get your tax return right than it is to rush it with the wrong information.
 They might also not be able to even if they wanted to because the IRS may not have approved certain forms to be e-filed, and paper filing takes longer.

 You don’t have enough time

 If you’re filing your tax return on your own and the deadline is creeping up, you should file a tax extension.
-It’s difficult enough to do it on your own without the help of any software or a tax advisor, and it becomes even more difficult when you’re pressed for time.
+It’s difficult enough to do it without the help of software or a tax professional, and an imminent deadline only makes it harder.

 How to file a tax extension